Back to blog

 • Your eID PIN

 Processing usually takes a few days and the certificate arrives as a PDF — no waiting at the counter.
+Conveniently, the online process notifies the Finanzamt, the IHK and the accident insurance fund directly, so the follow-up steps start automatically.

 Common mistakes to avoid

 Trading before registration.
 Even a single invoice issued before the registration can trigger a fine.
 Register first, sell second.
+The fine can be up to €1,000 (§ 146 GewO), and more for regulated trades.

 Vague activity description.
 Be concrete — “management consulting”, not “services of all kinds”.
 Changes are possible later but cost a new fee.